BCeSIS: Poor user interface

 The system also draws criticism for its archaic user interface.
 Some screens within the program allow arrow key movement, some functions use icons or multi-level text clicks, others require mouse clicks.
 The general design was not field tested on its intended users, nor was it tested on multiple browsers, and resulted in a poor user experience.
 For example, fields containing parent phone numbers only display the part of the number; a mouse click and arrow clicks are required to see the rest.
 Students lists (a typical class consists of 24–30 students) shows only thirteen names on the screen; one has to scroll down for the rest.
-Marks entry encounters similar design faults: sideways scrolling within student field-sets are required to access the three types of data typically entered (percent, work habits, comment selection).
+Marks entry encounters similar design faults: sideways scrolling within student field-sets are required to access the three types of data typically entered (per cent, work habits, comment selection).
 Combined with a start-up beset with server problems the introduction of BCeSIS was met with sharp anxiety and a call to examine whether the system was worth the $80 million expenditure.